greenelab/deep-review/sections/04_study.md

 from TFBS classification tasks.
 Alipanahi et al. [@tag:Alipanahi2015_predicting] also introduced mutation maps, where they could easily mutate, add, or delete base pairs in a sequence and see how the model changed its prediction.
-Though time consuming to assay in a lab, this was easy to simulate the computational model.
+Though time consuming to assay in a lab, this was easy to simulate with a computational model.
 As we learn to better visualize and analyze the hidden nodes within deep learning models, our understanding of TF binding motifs and dynamics will likely improve.